actions/runner/README.md

-# Microsoft Team Services Build and Release Agent
+# Visual Studio Team Services Build and Release Agent

 ## Overview

-The cross platform build and release agent for Microsoft Team Services and Team Foundation Server 2015 and beyond.
+The cross platform build and release agent for Team Services and Team Foundation Server 2015 and beyond.
 This will be replacing/combining the existing closed source windows build agent and the existing [xplat agent](https://github.com/Microsoft/vso-agent)

 Supported on Windows, OSX, Ubuntu and Red Hat.
 Written for the .NET Core CLR as one code base in C#.